ome/omero-install/README.md

 Read the [OMERO System Administrator Documentation](https://www.openmicroscopy.org/site/support/omero5/sysadmins/), especially the sections on requirements and installation, before using these scripts.

-The Linux and OS X scripts should automatically download all required files.
+The scripts should automatically download all required files.